What is maternity leave?

 Furthermore, if an employee is pregnant for 16 weeks or more, has an abortion, or gives birth to a stillborn child, then, depending on the length of the pregnancy, the employer must provide 30 to 90 days’ leave of absence.

-Since 2008, companies are legally obligated to permit not only pregnant employees but also their husbands to take maternity leave.
-The term of maternity leave is three days.
-An employee must apply for maternity leave within 30 days of his wife giving birth.
-Payment for the duration of leave are not mandatory for male employees.
+Since 2008, companies are legally obligated to permit males with pregnant spouses paternity leave.
+The period of paternity leave is three days.
+An employee must apply for paternity leave within 30 days of their spouse giving birth.
+Payment for the duration of leave is not mandatory for male employees.
 If a company refuses to grant leave, it may be fined up to 10,000,000 won, or the person responsible may be sentenced to 2 years in prison.

 Maternity leave pay period and amount